enricostara/telegram.link/README.md

 ### Other direct dependencies

-- [get-flow](https://github.com/enricostara/get-flow): just yet another Node.js Flow Control Utility, powerful and easy to use
+- [get-flow](https://github.com/enricostara/get-flow): just yet another Node.js flow control utility, powerful and easy to use

-- [get-log](https://github.com/enricostara/get-log): a Node.js Logging Utility, easy to use and ready for production.
+- [get-log](https://github.com/enricostara/get-log): a Node.js logging utility, easy to use and ready for production environment.

 ## Installation